Yeh Hai Mumbai Meri Jaan

 Yeh Hai Mumbai Meri Jaan; formerly known as Mr. Aashiq is a 1999 Indian Hindi-language romantic comedy film directed by Mahesh Bhatt and produced by Mukesh Bhatt, starring Saif Ali Khan, Twinkle Khanna, Akshay Anand and Chunky Pandey.
 The film was flop at the box office.
-The film is a remake of Michael J. Fox's 1987 movie The Secret of My Success.
+The film is a remake of Michael J. Fox's 1987 film The Secret of My Success.

 Plot

 Raju Tarachand (Saif Ali Khan) a small-town guy who has come to Mumbai to try his luck in the corporate world.
 On his arrival he gets duped of his car and luggage by Chali (Chunky Pandey).
 He goes to Mr. Malhotra's office and convinces him to grant him a job.
 When he finds out that he has been hired as a lowly peon, he quits thinking this is beneath him.
 He changes his mind when he sees that the beautiful Jasmine (Twinkle Khanna) also works there, in hope of catching her eye.

 Mr. Malhotra is having problems in his company that, unknown to anyone, are caused by his brother Papaji (Avtar Gill).
 He has placed a spy, M.R.
 Poplet (Girish Dhamija), to sabotage the company so that he (Papaji) can take it over.
 Malhotra hires a corporate P.I., David Rathod, to help him, but Rathod gets held up.
 Raju grabs this opportunity to get close to Jasmine and apply his training to set the company right while trying to maintain his job as the peon.

-How this convoluted thing gets resolved is the story of the movie.
+How this convoluted situation gets resolved is the story of the movie.